uvic-auvic/Gazebo_Models/README.md

 `cp sample.world buoy/`

-edit the <uri> tag so that the file points to the collada (.dae) file
+edit the <uri> tag so that the file points to the collada (.dae) file then launch it with gazebo

+`gazebo sample.world`